rsxdalv/tts-generation-webui/README.md

 * Allow disabled extensions to be configured in config.json
 * Remove PyTorch CPU via pip option, redundant
 * Move all core conda packages to init_mamba scripts.
+* Upgrade the installer to include a web-based UI

 Apr 11:
 * Add AP BWE upscaling extension